Inspiring Health Acupuncture Clinic

 To assist in the diagnosis, your practitioner will feel your pulses on both wrists, noting their quality, rhythm and strength.
 The shape, color and coating of your tongue also gives insight into your physical health.
 It is extremely thorough and quite often makes the patient notice symptoms that they never thought would be asked of them.
 From these findings a diagnosis is achieved.
 From the diagnosis, a suitable treatment plan is decided upon.
 This most likely will include a customized herbal formula, acupuncture treatment, and possibly other Chinese medical modalities, dietary or supplement recommendations.

-On additional visits, the first five to ten minutes will be a follow-up consultation where questions are asked about the progress of the patient and if any symptoms have changed.
+On additional visits, the first five minutes will be a follow-up consultation where questions are asked about the progress of the patient and if any symptoms have changed.
 If the patient is receiving Acupuncture, every treatment lasts about an hour.
 The needles are inserted and generally retained in the body for 20-30 minutes.

 There are around 500 acupuncture points on the body, from which your acupuncturist will use a selection of perhaps ten or twelve of these for each treatment.
 It is common that during a course of treatments, different points will be selected as your condition changes.
 Usually acupuncture is done with you lying comfortably on a treatment table, but sometimes it is more appropriate to have you sitting.
 In some cases, especially for pain problems, you will be asked to move the affected part of the body while treatment is applied to another area (that is related to the pain by meridian connections).